Harvest Questionnaire FAQ

 Mule deer hunters are selected to receive a survey from the hunting licence pool because a large proportion of hunters who purchase hunting licences are also mule deer hunters.
 This means that some hunters will be sent a mule deer survey even though they did not purchase a mule deer species licence.

 Yes.
 It is important for hunters to complete and return the entire questionnaire (all survey questions for each species), regardless of whether they hunted any or all of the species included on their questionnaire.
-Completely filling out and returning the questionnaire (regardless of whether a hunter ‘did’ or ‘did not’ hunt), provides essential data that is required to make better wildlife management decisions.
+Completely filling out and returning the questionnaire (regardless of whether a hunter ‘did’ or ‘did not’ hunt), provides essential data that's required to make better wildlife management decisions.

 If you received a LEH authorization for bison, elk, moose or mule deer, the ministry will mail you a questionnaire.
 Also, if you purchased a hunting or species licence, it is likely the ministry will mail you a questionnaire.
-If you did not receive a questionnaire for these hunts it is either because you did not receive an LEH authorization, were not randomly selected or because the ministry does not have your correct address.
+If you didn't receive a questionnaire for these hunts it is either because you did not receive an LEH authorization, were not randomly selected or because the ministry does not have your correct address.
 Each year the ministry sends a considerable number of harvest questionnaires to incorrect addresses because hunters have not maintained their current address with the Fish, Wildlife and Habitat Management Branch.
 Keeping your address current will ensure that you receive your harvest questionnaire.

 To change your address, please: